Xylene is exceptionally effective in removing old paint from most surfaces without damaging them.

 As a result, they’re a pricier option but are better for your health.

-These paint removers are most effective on water and oil-based paints when applied to metal and masonry surfaces.
+When applied to metal and masonry surfaces, these paint removers are most effective on water and oil-based paints.

 They can help on wood surfaces but aren’t the best option.
 They’re ineffective on epoxy and polyurethane surfaces.